Big Trouble In Little Yalta

 Our three monsters meet in a palace in the Crimea to determine the fate of the world as the war is coming to its conclusion - but they are distracted from their task by drinking games, jokes, Walt Disney, Myrna Loy, William Tell, a telephone flex and an accident with a Kalashnikov.
 As they spin out of control an anxious world awaits the results of their deliberations.
 Will they succeed in drawing up Europe’s agenda before the evening deadline?
 Why has General De Gaulle gone missing?
 And what is in Roosevelt’s briefcase?

-The piece will have a public rehearsed reading on April 15th 2020 at 7.30 pm at the Electric Cinema, Hastings, as part of the First Heard series.
+The piece had a public rehearsed reading on October 21 2020 at the Electric Cinema, Hastings, as part of the First Heard series.